“Stacey’s voice as a filmmaker is clear, bold and ready to be heard.” - Ava Duvernay

-As one of thirteen directors chosen by the Directors Guild of America and the Association of Independent Commercial Producers for the 2017 Commercial Director’s Diversity Program, Stacey continues to receive rave reviews for her cinematic approach and distinctive style to storytelling and for creating emotionally charged, riveting character driven stories.
+Stacey Muhammad was one of thirteen directors chosen by the Directors Guild of America and the Association of Independent Commercial Producers for the inaugural Commercial Director’s Diversity Program.
+Her digital series “For Colored Boys, Redemption,” was named one of the top digital series by IndieWire, and as a writer, director and producer, she continues to receive rave reviews for her cinematic approach and distinctive style to storytelling and for creating emotionally charged, character-driven stories.

-As an aspiring episodic director, Stacey has shadowed industry veteran Bethany Rooney on the set of The Originals, Ray Mckinnon on the set of Rectify and Neema Barnette on the set of Being Mary Jane.
+Stacey has shadowed industry veteran Bethany Rooney on The Originals, Ray McKinnon on Rectify and Neema Barnette on Being Mary Jane.

 Her work has been featured in The LA Times, Essence, Ebony, The Root, OkayPlayer, IndieWire, Shadow and Act, Colorlines, Screen Slate, Moviemaker Magazine and on HuffPost Live and BET Online.

-Stacey's also an arts educator who teaches documentary filmmaking to at-risk youth.
+Stacey's also an arts educator who teaches documentary filmmaking to underserved youth